Frytz/Conways/README.md

   * For each cell in the current generation's grid:
-    1. Examine state of all eight neighbors (it's up to you whether you want cells to wrap around the grid and consider cells on the other side or not)
+    1. Examine state of all eight neighbors (it's up to you whether you want cells to wrap around the grid and consider cells on the other side or not)[y]
-    2. Apply rules of life to determine if this cell will change states
+    2. Apply rules of life to determine if this cell will change states[y]
     3. When main loop completes:
-       1. Swap current and next grids
+       1. Swap current and next grids[y]
-       2. Repeat until simulation stopped
+       2. Repeat until simulation stopped[y]
-* Breaks down above steps into appropriate sub-tasks implemented with helper functions to improve readability
+* Breaks down above steps into appropriate sub-tasks implemented with helper functions to improve readability[y]
-* Uses double buffering to update grid with next generation.
+* Uses double buffering to update grid with next generation.[y]
-* Does something well-documented with the edge of the grid. (e.g. wrap around to the far side--most fun!--or assumes all edge cells are permanently dead.)
+* Does something well-documented with the edge of the grid. (e.g. wrap around to the far side--most fun!--or assumes all edge cells are permanently dead.)[y]- edges are dead

 ### Custom Features